agourlay/zip-password-finder/README.md

 ```

 Alternatively, you can provide a custom charset file with the `--charsetFile` option.

-It accepts a file path for a `txt` file containing the characters in a single line to use for the password generation.
+It accepts a file path for a `txt` file containing a single line of characters to use for the password generation.

 ## Installation